Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Conclusion

 \section{Conclusion}

-We presented and shared a novel dataset of eye tracking data, comprising \nEyeTrackingSessions{} visual attention sessions of \nEyeTrackingParticipants{} developers when answering sense-making questions in three popular programming languages (Python, C++ and C\#).
-We confirmed that neural models provide promising, but less accurate answers than developers to these questions, while paying attention to similar parts of the code.
+We presented and shared a novel dataset of eye-tracking data, comprising \nEyeTrackingSessions{} visual attention sessions of \nEyeTrackingParticipants{} developers when answering sensemaking questions in three popular programming languages (Python, C++, and C\#).
+We confirmed that neural models provide promising but less accurate answers than developers to these questions while paying attention to similar parts of the code.
 We formalized a new code exploration task of predicting developer code traversal and confirmed the attention signal's relevance for this task by evaluating multiple processing approaches.
-Besides existing post-processing, we contributed the concept of follow-up attention, which shows the best agreement with the developer attention data.
+Besides evaluating existing approaches on the sensemaking task, we contributed the concept of follow-up attention, which shows the best agreement with the developer attention data.